ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 As eZ Publish legacy is installed via composer, we need to take care of placing some files outside its generated `<new-ez-root>/ezpublish_legacy/` folder, and for instance use symlink to place them inside during installation.

-A lot of folders where automatically setup for you in step above, however once was notably not:
+A lot of folders where automatically setup for you in step above, however one was notably not:
 - `<new-ez-root>/ezpublish_legacy/var/[<site>/]storage`: This is typically not versioned in git, so there's no predefined convention for this.
 But to not loose it during composer update of `ezpublish-legacy`, you should strongly consider automaticaly symlinking this from a folder outside the project directory, and make sure to mark this folder as ignored by git once it and a corresponding `.keep` file have been added to your checkout.
 The example below will assume `<new-ez-root>/src/legacy_files/storage` was created for this purpose, if you opt for something else, just adjust the instructions.

 ###### 2.5.2 Upgrade the legacy distribution files